-Gearing the western SADC up for economic growth.
+The Namakwa Special Economic Zone – gearing the western SADC up for economic growth

-Aggeneys is 66 km from Poffador (headquarters of the local municipality) and 110 km from Springbok, where the office of the district municipality is located.
+It is located in the small mining town of Aggeneys.
+Aggeneys is in the Khai-Ma Local Municipality within the Namakwa District Municipality of the Northern Cape Province of South Africa.
+Aggeneys is 66 km from Pofadder (headquarters of the local municipality) and 110 km from Springbok, where the office of the district municipality is located.

 Various domestic and international investment partners have indicated a keen interest to invest in the Namakwa SEZ with industries that include but are not limited to mineral beneficiation, construction, agriculture, green energy production, petrochemical, transport, engineering supplies, localisation and SMME development.